-For how long will I be in the research study?
+For how long will my relative/ friend be in the research study?

 The final research assessment will take place 3 months after discharge from hospital.
-Once that is done, your participation in the study will end.
+Once that is done, your friend/ relative's participation in the study will end.

 What happens if there is a problem?